Quotients, pure existential completions and arithmetic universes

 \section{Elementary and existential doctrines}

-The name {\it doctrine} followed by some adjectives is often associated to some generalization of the notion of {\it hyperdoctrine} introduced by F.W.
-Lawvere in a series of seminal papers \cite{AF,EHCSAF}.
+The term {\it doctrine}, when accompanied by certain adjectives, is often associated with a generalization of the concept of {\it hyperdoctrine} introduced by F.W.~Lawvere in a series of seminal papers \cite{AF,EHCSAF,DACCC}.
 We recall from \textit{loc. cit.} some definitions which will be useful in the following.
-The reader can find all the details about the theory of elementary and pure existential doctrine also in \cite{TECH,EQC,QCFF,UEC}, and an algebraic analysis of the elementary structure of a doctrine in \cite{EMMENEGGER2020}.
+The reader can find all the details about the theory of elementary and pure existential doctrines also in \cite{EQC,QCFF,UEC,TECH}, and an algebraic analysis of the elementary structure of a doctrine in \cite{EMMENEGGER2020}.